-Given the amount of technology built to improve team communication, cross-functional collaboration should be easier than ever.
+Given the amount of technology built to improve team communication, collaboration across teams should be easier than ever.
 We can instantly contact coworkers with Slack.
 We can share documents across the globe with Google Drive.
 We can assign tasks and collaborate on projects in Asana.
 However, introducing new software to your team isn’t always enough.
 You likely have other, more interpersonal, barriers to overcome as well.

 At InVision, for example, collaboration tools play a key role in coordinating work between the product and marketing teams.
 However, they also emphasize the importance of constant communication, clear delegation of responsibilities, and company-wide knowledge of upcoming product launches.
 All of these ingredients feed into their ability to successfully collaborate across multiple teams—and their marketing campaigns are stronger for it.